AlephAlpha/DipDup/README.md

 ## Stack

 Dipdup is a stack-based language.
 Everything in the stack is a list.
 Every command is a function that maps stacks to stacks.
 The initial stack is an infinite stack of emepty lists.
-After the execution, the top of the stack will be printed.
+After the execution, the top of the stack will be printed (without the outmost brackets).

 ## Commands